 Eye injuries can be very serious, and they require special medical care to treat.
 However, you do not have to go through this process alone.

-Let Krasno Krasno & Onwudinjo be your guide to getting the workers’ comp benefits you deserve.
+Krasno Krasno & Onwudinjo can provide the legal advice you need for getting the workers’ comp benefits you deserve.
 We have generations of experience fighting for the rights of injured workers throughout Pennsylvania.

-Call 800-952-9640 or use the form to schedule a free meeting with our workers’ compensation lawyers.
+Call 844-243-4917 or use the form to schedule a free consultation with our workers’ compensation lawyers.